Merkoba/Hue/configuration.md

 "big_keyboard_scroll"
 >The amount scrolled in pixels for a bigger scroll.
 By using pageUp or pageDown.

-"roomlist_cache"
->When the public rooms list is requested, it will get cached so subsequent requests won't trigger a whole analysis again, to save processing power.
-This controls how long that cache will be valid until it's time to generate it again with the next request.

-"roomlist_max_inactivity"
->Rooms have a "modified" property updated after most operations inside the room.

 "youtube_enabled"
 >Whether Youtube features are enabled.